pszabo94/JellyfinCaddyDuckDNS/README.md

     }
   }</pre>

-### Also a script, that updates your IP.
-Useful if you have a dynamic IP.
-Skip, if you do only plan to use it via LAN.
+### If you have Dynamic IP, this script will be needed to update your DuckDNS domain.
+It is included in the 'duckdns' folder.
+Skip, if you do not plan to reach Jellyfin outside of your local network.
+##### I create this with the dedicated user, so it'll have the ownership automatically.
+Don't forget to make it executable (chmod +x duckdns.sh)
 <pre>mkdir /srv/ctnuser/scripts
-vi duckdns.sh # Do not forget to make it executable.
+vi duckdns.sh

 echo url="https://www.duckdns.org/update?domains="your_domain"&token="your_token_from_duckdns"&ip=" | curl -k -o /srv/ctnuser/scripts/duck.log -K -</pre>
+##### Run the script and it will generate a log file (duck.log), if you set it up good, log will say 'OK', 'NOK' means something is not good.

 ### Create a crontab entry to run the DuckDNS script every 5 minutes.
-Skip, if you do only plan to use it via LAN.
+Skip, if you do not plan to reach Jellyfin outside of your local network.
 <pre>sudo crontab -e
 */5 * * * */srv/ctnuser/scripts/duckdns.sh
 </pre>

 ### If you have an external hard drive, you can create a permament mountpoint in the fstab.
 Careful with this.
+##### Use 'fdisk -l' to find the hard drive that you are looking for, for example '/dev/sda1' and use the 'blkid' to match it with the UUID.
 <pre>sudo vi /etc/fstab

 UUID="UUID_of_the_drive" /srv/storage ext4 defaults,noatime 0 2 # A basic mount, modify if you prefer something else.</pre>

-### Now, create the containers, with the container user.
-With the "create --replace", it is easy to recreate them anytime and overwrite the exiting one.
+### Create the containers, with the container user.
+Both of these are included in '.sh' format in the 'containers' folder.
-###### What you need to keep an eye on, is the ":z" and ":Z".
+##### What you need to keep an eye on, is the ':z' and ':Z'.
 These for SELinux.
 Lowercase means shared, uppercase unshared, very important.
+If you don't use SELinux it doesn't required.
 <pre>podman create --replace \
   --name caddy \
   --publish 443:443/tcp \
-  --network slirp4netns \
+  --network host \
   -e TZ=Europe/Budapest \
   --user 0:0 \
   --volume /srv/containers/caddy/Caddyfile:/etc/caddy/Caddyfile:z \